nitaytech/AltTest/README.md

 <img src="figures/intro.png" width="100%" align="center">

 The approach follows a leave-one-out strategy, where one human annotator is excluded at a time, and the LLM is compared to the remaining human annotators.
 Similarly, we compare the excluded annotator to the remaining annotators to assess who better represents them: the LLM or the excluded human annotator.
-Our procedure also incorporates `epsilon`, a cost-benefit hyperparameter that accounts for the efficiency advantages of the LLM (e.g., lower cost, faster processing) by applying a penalty to human annotators.
+Our procedure also incorporates $\varepsilon$, a cost-benefit hyperparameter that accounts for the efficiency advantages of the LLM (e.g., lower cost, faster processing) by applying a penalty to human annotators.

 If the LLM "wins" (i.e., aligns better) in most comparisons, we conclude that the LLM can replace human annotators.